 Define the domains

 If you need to activate multiple authenticators, you can define the email domains associated with each authenticator.
 See Multiple authenticators for cloud-based portals.

 Provide the path where the IdP metadata file is located.
 This location is typically an URL.
-This property is not mandatory and can be provided later at the end of the configuration procedure.

 You can also paste the XML or upload an XML file.